-For me, eye-to-eye ensures that I have space to communicate any feelings I have, any things I’m working on, and anything I’d like Russell to know, celebrate over, pray over, etc. This time helps me to feel known and heard.
+For me, eye-to-eye ensures that I have space to communicate my feelings, the things I’m working on, and anything I’d like Russell to know, celebrate, pray over, etc. This time helps me to feel known and heard.
 Also importantly, it helps me to know what’s on Russell’s heart.
-He isn’t a big talker at all, so this is pivotal for me to know what’s really going on in his head.
+He isn’t a big talker AT ALL, so this is pivotal for me to know what’s really going on in his head.

 I personally benefit from eye-to-eye because it gives me a chance to put aside the craziness of the day.
 I’m a thinker, so I have a lot of abstract ideas which occupy my mind, and it’s difficult for me to communicate those ideas well.
 A set aside time every day gives me a chance to work on my communication skills, which is a skill I want to improve.
 Communication is one of Priska’s strengths, so I get to learn from her by observing how she brings her thoughts to words.

 Also, daily eye-to-eye gives us the chance to check in with each other on any progress or difficulties we’re having in pursuit of our goals.
 When we’re having difficulties and we share them with each other, new solutions tend to come out of the conversation.
 Conversely, when we have progress or breakthroughs, we can share with each other what worked.
 And we both know how meaningful accomplishing those micro-goals are, because we know how it fits into our long-term goals.